Ryan-B1yth/be-mindful/README.md

 ### Known bugs
 - On the meditation page, under 720px width, a white band appeared to the right of the screen that pushed all the content over.
 Although generally hidden on smaller screen, it could be scrolled to.
 Using [this comment](https://stackoverflow.com/questions/4617872/white-space-showing-up-on-right-side-of-page-when-background-image-should-extend) from Stack Overflow, I added the necessary code into my own to fix the bug.

+- On all pages except the landing page and the nature page, at certain screen sizes the page would collapse, bringing the footer to the base of the header leaving the rest of the page to 'spill out' below.
+Various attempts were made to try and fix this to have the page respond in the same way to the landing page however none seemed to work.
+Finally, specific div element sizes were altered manually in the media quieries which fixed the issue but isn't an elegant solution.
+Dispite 'fixed', I will return to this to improve the fix at a later date.

 ## Further testing
 - The site was tested on Google Chrome using their developer tools and viewed on Firefox and Microsoft Edge to ensure it worked across multiple platforms.
 The site was also viewed on multiple devices of varying screen sizes.